Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 widgets they need.In the rest of this article, I will go over different parts of the HTML5 specification and show how you can use them in your applications today, step-by-step.
 Each section will state which browser natively supports that part of the specification, and what is needed for browsers that don’t.
 Eventually, when the browser manufacturers catch up with the standard, you won’t need to use any JavaScript at all.

-Form Validation Using the required
+Form Validation Using the required and pattern Attributes

-attribute makes an input field mandatory
+The required attribute makes an input field mandatory

 and forces the user to enter in a value in order to submit the form